devopsdu/Scripts/AnsibleInsallation.md

 # 2/ Create Playbooks and Dockerfile under /opt/docker folder

-# Create a dockerfile
-vi Dockerfile (Refer script folder)

-From tomcat:latest

-COPY ./webapp.war /usr/local/tomcat/webapps

 # Login to Docker hub once so when you run playbook the images can be pushed
 docker login -u dockerid

+# Create a dockerfile
+wget https://raw.githubusercontent.com/duorg/Scripts/master/Dockerfile (Refer script folder)

 # Write a playbook to create a docker image and push to docker hub
 wget https://raw.githubusercontent.com/duorg/Scripts/master/docker-create-push-webapp.yml (Refer script folder)